CERT-Polska/karton-playground/README.md

 [2021-01-06 16:33:13,804][INFO] Task done - fd9bc4d0-c51e-4c16-b40e-7d6d19c24e02
 ```

 Great!
 This means that everything works on our side.
-By the way, if your task crashed (for example, you made a typo when rewriting), you can always retry it by nagivating to http://127.0.0.1:8030/queue/karton.strings/crashed and clicking "retry".
+By the way, if your task crashed (for example, you made a typo when rewriting), you can always retry it by navigating to http://127.0.0.1:8030/queue/karton.strings/crashed and clicking "retry".

 ### 4. Create your own karton